lorddev/devlords-org/README.md

 # devlords: an open-source cooperative dev agency

+Have you ever discovered that big secret that management had been keeping from you for years--that you were being severely underpaid even as they told you that you weren't?
+Or that someone else on your team turned out to be making twice as much as you even though you were a better developer and had twice as much experience?

+It's time for a new paradigm in this industry which completely lacks unions.
+The answer is that we organize ourselves.

-The documents contained herein act as a constitution of sorts for a democratic cooperative of software developers.
-Rather than "working for the man" agency members will have equal say as stakeholders in a company that we direct together as partners.
+The documents contained herein make up a constitution of sorts for a democratic cooperative of software developers.
+Rather than "working for the man", agency members will have equal say as stakeholders in a company that we direct together as partners.
+In doing so, we can serve our clients optimally and equally.

 ## Project structure